 Naps vs nighttime

 Routines are just as important when it comes to naps during the day.
 Children feel safe and secure when they recognise a process.
-When your child takes naps, try to differentiate these from the bedtime routine, involving different toys and songs etc so your child can learn to understand the difference between naps and night time.
+When your child takes naps, try to differentiate these from the bedtime routine, involving different toys and songs etc so your child can learn to understand the difference between naps and nighttime.

-“How do I get my toddler to sleep by themselves?”
+How to get a toddler to sleep by themselves?

-Our 3 top tips for sleeping alone:
+Our 3 top tips for getting your toddler to sleep alone:

 Look for sleep signals

 When you see the signs of tiredness, it may be the perfect time to put your little one to sleep in their own bed.
 Signs such as rubbing their eyes and forehead, daydreaming and heavy blinking may mean they’re feeling sleepy (in addition to the obvious yawns and closing eyes).
-Try to introduce a relaxing bedtime routine at this stage which takes place in their own bed /room.
+Try to introduce a relaxing bedtime routine at this stage which takes place in their own bedroom.